giellalt/dict-spa-sme/README.md

 # Contributions

 Contributions are welcome, just clone and submit a pull request.
 Or use the in-place editor in GitHub to make your contributions.
 All contributions must be licensed under the same license as the original code.

+# Citing

+This dictionary is the work of Ángel Díaz de Rada at UNED and Kjell Kemi at UiT.